Shiplap vs Nickel Gap, Manual Gap Boards or Straight-edge Planks

 HGTV’s popular show Fixer Upper, which ended in 2018, brought the term shiplap into the public consciousness.
 The funny thing about shiplap is that what you see on a new farmhouse-style wall is most likely not ship lap at all.

 Shiplap was originally used for exterior siding.
 The milling process for edging shiplap boards is to rabbet edges to create a tight and secure joint.
 The top edge of each board laps over the bottom edges of adjacent boards creating a flush joint.
 Often, a small gap is left between the boards to give a wall a sense of linear structure; either vertical or horizontal.
 Once the milling technique was applied to interior walls it was mainly used in rural settings to help keep the rain and wind out of leaky buildings.
 In recent times it was discovered that using this type of joining technique helps to create even and linear patterns on walls that are pleasing to the eye.

 Faux Shiplap vs the Real Deal

-Shiplap as seen on the show is usually shiplap boards installed using spacers to create a gap between the rows of boards.
+The shiplap seen on the show are usually boards installed using spacers to create a gap between the rows of boards.
 You can also use regular straight edge planks with spacers to get the same effect.
-But ther is a better way…
+But there is a better way…

 Since the gap between the boards has become a very sought after look many have achieved this style by installing either standard, straight edged boards or shiplap boards using a spacer.
 The simplest way to achieve this look, by installing nickel gap shiplap boards.
-The nickel gap is achieved by milling one of the rabbeted edgs on the board slightly longer than the other edge.
-We offer both shiplap and nickel gap shiplap planks milled from FSC 100% Recycled boards, in a variety of different finishes.
+The nickel gap is achieved by milling one of the rabbeted edges on the board slightly longer than the other edge.
+We offer both shiplap and nickel gap planks milled from FSC® Recycled 100% boards in a variety of different finishes.